edi3/edi3-notary/docs/index.md

 #### 4.3.1 verify
  The `verify` MUST return a array of verification fragments
 #### 4.3.1.1  Verification Fragments
- Verification fragments return the status of the verification.
+ Verification fragments return the status of the verification against a verification method.
 The status key can have the following values:

 - `VALID`: when the verification is successful
 - `INVALID`: when the verification is unsuccessful
 - `ERROR`: when an unexpected error is met
 - `SKIPPED`: when the verification was skipped by the manager

+As well as any metadata returned from the verification method.
+Examples of metadata includes resolved identity from a identity verification method.

 #### 4.3.2 isValid
- The `isValid` MUST take in results from `verify` method and return a status of either `true` or `false`.
+ The 'isValid' MUST take in results from `verify` method and return a sumarised status of either true or false.

 `isValid` checks the following before returning the validity status:
 - Status of a document: checks that the document has been issued and that it's issuance status is in good standing.
 - Integrity of a document: ensure that the content of the issued document has not been modified since the document has been issued, with exception of data which has been removed using built-in obfuscation mechanism
 - Identity of Issuer: checks and return the identity of the issuer.
 Methods of these types generally verify the identity of the issuer against a decentralised identity provider (ie DID, DNS, etc) or some centrally managed identity registry (ie Singapore's OpenCerts Registry, Citizen Identity Registry, Business Identity Registry, etc).

-The function allow to specify as a second parameters the list of types on which to perform the checks

 ```typescript
 import { documentRopstenValidWithCertificateStore } from "./test/fixtures/v2/documentRopstenValidWithCertificateStore";